Hamid Rahmanian: Career

-After three days in October 2023 of the “Song of the North” shadow theater performances were held in San Francisco, featuring a cast of nine actors in headgear, whose silhouettes are projected onto a large screen.
+After three days in October 2023 of the “Song of the North” shadow theater performances were held in San Francisco.
 A U-haul truck full of the show supplies and props (including some five hundred handmade puppets and many costumes) was stolen from the Marina District Comfort Inn parking lot.
 The San Francisco Police Department was able to recover the van and the theater supplies the next day with the help from a bystander; however many of the handmade items were damaged and the projection gear was stolen, leaving the tour in flux.
-A GoFundMe fundraiser was created to try to replace many of the missing items.
+A successful GoFundMe fundraiser was created which helped replace many of the missing items and rebuild the show.